christopher-b/cbennell.com/src/_posts/2024-11-25-three-css-frameworks.md

 ## TailwindCSS
 Finally, we have [TailwindCSS](https://tailwindcss.com/) coming in at the "all-utility" end of the spectrum.
 Much has been written about Tailwind's approach, so I won't rehash it.

 Like many people, I was sceptical about the idea of cluttering my HTML with big fistfulls of utility classes.
-My project was a blank slate, and I had a dream clean, unadulterated markup.
+My project was a blank slate, and I had a dream of clean, unadulterated markup.
 I didn't want multi-line lists of classes marring that.
 But here's the thing: you're going to be adding classnames into your project anyways; maybe even extra HTML elements to make your layouts work.
 Your markup is always going to need concessions to your CSS.

 For a project like mine, where I build the layout once and my day-to-day interactions don't really touch the HTML (Markdown, baby!), this approach makes sense.
 I can embed a bunch of classes into my markup and never have to open a CSS file.
 There's no need to name components, and there's no ambiguity about where the styles are defined.

 I think this approach would shine in component-based projects, such as those using [Phlex](https://www.phlex.fun/) or [ViewComponent](https://viewcomponent.org/).
-However, the more often you need to interact with the HTML, the less appealing approach is.
+However, the more often you need to interact with the HTML, the less appealing this approach is.

 ## Wrap Up
 For this project, TailwindCSS proved to be the best fit.
 It clicked immediately, and I was able to build my design with good velocity.
 But I recognize that it’s not the right choice for every project.